DU admissions: 85,853 candidates allotted seats in UG courses in first round | Education

 - India

-More than 85,000 candidates have been allotted seats in under-graduate courses in Delhi University (DU) colleges in the first round of seat allocation, officials said on Tuesday.
+More than 52 per cent of the 85,853 candidates allotted seats in undergraduate courses in Delhi University (DU) colleges in the first round are women, officials said on Tuesday.

-They said 2,02,416 eligible candidates were considered for seat allocation based on their preference of programme and college combination.
-As many as 7,042 candidates have got their first preference, the officials said.

-The seat allocation for under-graduate programmes is being done under the Common Seat Allocation System (CSAS)- UG-2023.

-''The candidates who have got a seat in the first round will have to accept the seat by 4:59 pm Friday, August 4, 2023,'' the statement said.
+''The candidates who have got a seat in the first round will have to accept the seat by 4:59 pm Friday, August 4, 2023,'' it said.

 Colleges will check the applications of candidates and process the ''applications till 04:59 pm Saturday, August 5, 2023'', it said.